anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 ### `catch` is optional

-We can do this without a compile time or runtime error.
+This throws a 'rejected Promise not handled' runtime exception.

 ```ts
 fetch('http://jsonplaceholder.net/todos/-1') // wrong url